 The EGI AAI proxy is also responsible for aggregating user attributes originating from various authoritative sources (IdPs and attribute provider services) and delivering them to the connected EGI service providers in a harmonised and transparent way.
 Service Providers can use the received attributes for authorisation purposes, i.e. deciding what the user is allowed to use/do with the service.
 The EGI services require a minimum set of attributes from the EGI AAI proxy about the user to grant access.

 Within ELIXIR the ELIXIR AAI service operates as both an IdP and attribute provider service.
 It’s assumed that this service will manage user accounts and personal attributes for every ELIXIR user.
-During the last months the EEGI AAI proxy has been integrated with the ELXIR AAI with the goal to enable members of the ELIXIR Community access EGI services.
-Two EGI service – the GOCDB service registry and the AppDB Virtual Machine marketplace – were chosen as priority services for the ELIXIR integration.
-The integration work was achieved by connecting the SP proxy element of the EGI AAI proxy with the IdP proxy of the ELIXIR AAI with exchanging their SAML metadata in XML format.
+During the last months the EGI AAI proxy has been integrated with the ELXIR AAI with the goal to enable members of the ELIXIR Community to access EGI services.
+Two EGI services – the GOCDB service registry and the AppDB Virtual Machine marketplace – were chosen as priority services for the ELIXIR integration.
+The integration work was achieved by connecting the SP proxy element of the EGI AAI proxy with the IdP proxy of the ELIXIR AAI by exchanging their SAML metadata in XML format.

 The typical Single Sign-On (SSO) flow in the integrated system begins with the ELIXIR user accessing an EGI application (GOCDB or AppDB) through a web browser (SP-initiated SSO).
 Since the user is not logged in at the SP yet, the SP sends the user to the EGI IdP proxy to authenticate.
 The user is then redirected to the EGI central Discovery Service page where he/she is able to select to authenticate at ELIXIR.
 This results in a SAML authentication request from the EGI AAI proxy to the ELIXIR AAI (it’s IdP proxy component).
 Compliance of the EGI SP proxy with the GÉANT Data Protection Code of Conduct (CoCo) and the REFEDS Research and Scholarship (R&S) allows the ELIXIR AAI IdP proxy to release the minimum set of attributes required for a user to make use of the EGI service.